hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-python-and-powershell.md

 # Using Python

-from a Python 3 environment:
+From a Python 3 environment:
 At the Python interpreter prompt >>>, I import 2 modules to make HTTP requests and to work with JSON data

 ```python